ethereum-optimism/optimism/specs/rollup-node.md

 [payload attributes]: #building-the-payload-attributes

-From the data read from L1 and the encoded transactions, the rollup node constructs an [expanded version][expanded-paylod] of [`PayloadAttributesV1`], which includes an additional `transactions` field.
+From the data read from L1 and the encoded transactions, the rollup node constructs the [payload attributes][g-payload-attr] as an [expanded version][expanded-paylod] of the [`PayloadAttributesV1`] object, which includes an additional `transactions` field.

 The object's properties must be set as follows: